 - even less motivation to seek external threats and opportunities

 Listen to the employees who are in contact with the customers

 - trusting these employees and assuming that they are sufficiently smart and motivated to be a good source of information

-- treating these employees on the basis of this finding, that is to say treating them with respect
+- treating these employees on the basis of this finding, that is to say, treating them with respect

-- asking questions, listening carefully to the answers and not giving up if the employees are not immediately on-board
+- asking questions, listening carefully to the answers, and not giving up if the employees are not immediately on-board

 Use the power of video

-Kotter gives the case of a company which had a customer dissatisfied with its services record a video testimonial.
+Kotter gives the case of a company that had a customer dissatisfied with its services record a video testimonial.
 This 15-minute video was far better at convincing the employees than a long speech about the necessity to change the production methods.
 Because the many employees who were exposed to this testimony were able to see the customer’s expression with their own eyes…

 Stop protecting people from worrying figures

 We often resist sharing this type of information because (1) we think that people are not clever enough to understand (2) we are afraid that this kind of information does not show us in our best light (3) we are afraid that if this type of information is revealed to the outside world that share prices will fall (4) or lower morale, increase voluntary departures, or more generally, generate fear or anger